-Quantitative Value is an investing strategy which selects for investment the highest-quality cheapest stocks using state-of-the-art computer algorithm.
-Our implementation of Quantitative Value has generated returns of over about 19% per year on average, with relatively low volatility, and low asset turnover.
+Quantitative Value is an investing strategy that selects for investment the highest-quality cheapest stocks using state-of-the-art computer algorithm.
+Our implementation of Quantitative Value has generated returns of about 14% per year on average, over 22 years, with relatively low volatility, and low asset turnover.

 The Quantitative Value algorithm selects stocks through a three-step process: